Crochet Guild of America 2012 show

-On Saturday night the banquet and fashion show was held.
+On Saturday night of the Crochet Guild of America show we enjoyed the banquet and fashion show.
 This has really become more of an awards gala.
 This picture is off the reviewers and junior reviewers for the CGOA Master of Crochet Stitches program.
 I think this is a really neat program, and one that I would like to participate in.
 It’s that time thing again, always getting in my way.
 Thanks to all the wonderful folks that have helped make this program work!

 This is a picture from the fashion show.
 Susan Lowman is modeling the Tunisian Lace Cardigan designed by my good friend and roommate Patsy Harbor.
 In the picture below Patsy is wearing a short-sleeved rendition of the same cardigan in red.
 I got the chance to look at it up close and it is really beautiful.
 If you like the look of knit, it really does look knitted, but it is made with Tunisian crochet.
 It was also very soft, made in Naturally Caron Spa.

 This is a picture of Patsy and I at the end of the dinner.
 I should tell a funny story that actually happened the first night, before the conference started.
 My plane got in around midnight the night before Professional Development Day.
 The hotel shuttle came to pick me up, and when I got to the hotel, the power was out.
 The poor girl at the front desk was pretty flustered, trying to check people in with no computers.
 She couldn’t even make room keys.